|

 nodes onto the waters' bottoms and sway downstream.
 Submerged leaves

-are of alternate phyllotaxis, 2-3cm in height, each is tri- to
+exhibit alternate phyllotaxis, measuring 2-3cm in height; each is

-tetra-ternate, and the leaflets cleft in two afresh, and the
+tri- to tetra-ternate, with the leaflets cleft in two, and the

-fan-shaped.
-Leaf axils emerge flower stalks, 1-2cm long, on the tip,
+fan-shaped appearance.
+Leaf axils produce flower stalks, 1-2cm long,